-It would be normal practice because the Poultry Unit is over $1000m^2$ for the development to have to meet the BREEAM 'Very Good' standard and achieve the mandatory credits for 'Excellent' under Ene 1 - reduction of CO_2 Emissions.
+It would be normal practice because the Poultry Unit is over 1000m2 for the development to have to meet the BREEAM 'Very Good' standard and achieve the mandatory credits for 'Excellent' under Ene

+1 - reduction of CO_2 Emissions.
 The proposed use is a purpose built poultry unit which is specifically designed for the welfare of the birds.
-As a result of this together with the natural ventilation provided through the building in the form of pop holes and side vents this standard is not required.
+As a result of this together with the natural ventilation provided through the building in the form of pop holes this standard is not required.

 - The pop holes will be open during the day to provide natural ventilation to the building rather than using mechanical ventilation.
-There will also be side vents that will be used perating 24 hours per day..
-Mechanical ventilation will only be used to assist natural ventilation during periods of hot weather. - Manure will be used on the land at Gwynfaes reducing the need to import fertiliser onto the farm and housed in a covered manure store.
-These buildings are existing buildings on farm which have two full sides, two full gable ends, with access doors as required for access and a roof. - Stone which is available on farm will be used to provide the hardcore for the concrete slab of the building. - No protected species would be affected as a result of the proposals as there are no ponds within the vicinity of the building.
+Mechanical ventilation will only be used to assist natural ventilation during periods of hot weather. - Manure will be used on the land at Gwynfaes reducing the need to import fertiliser onto the farm and housed in a covered manure store. - Stone which is available on farm will be used to provide the hardcore for the concrete slab of the building and to extend the farm track. - It would be possible to harvest the rainwater off the roofs of both buildings and reuse the water for washing down the building. - No protected species would be affected as a result of the proposals as there are no ponds within the vicinity of the building.